Unit 3: Grade 10 Technological Design - Robotics - Intro to CAD Drawing Tools

 Ortho-Practice

-Now that you have a some awareness of AutoCAD Web, it's tools, and operation, lets put that new knowledge, skills, and experience to the test using our previous block challenge.
-Select a different block at similar level that you originally did for your sketch in Unit 2, and use the same steps you used to create your step block, to create your new model drawing for that block.
-You are encouraged to collaborate with a partner that has already done that block to discuss things such as the the correct front view of the object, features, dimensions, best ISO view, etc. to complete your new ortho/ISO block challenge with dimensions.
-You are expected to show all rough work such as calculations, sketches, layout ideas on the back of your 2D CAD Ortho Self-Peer Checklist.
+Now that you have some experience with AutoCAD Web, it's tools, and operation, lets put that new knowledge, skills, and experience to work and use your previous block challenge.
+Using your block, you did with SketchUp and its dimensions, create your new model drawing for that block.
+You are encouraged to collaborate with your partner to discuss things such as the correct front view of the object, features, dimensions, best ISO view, CAD tools, etc. to complete your new ortho/ISO block challenge with dimensions.
+No side note will be necessary this time, just focus on your ortho, ISO views in model space and then fit in paper space with information block filled out, and use the 2D CAD Ortho Self-Peer Checklist to complete for feedback and possibly improve your work/mark.

 Considerations